Events & Resources

 The South Dakota Department of Transportation (SDDOT) is reconstructing a portion of U.S. Highway 385 between the Pennington-Lawrence county line and the south end of Sheridan Lake (Calumet Road).
 Once completed, this section of Highway 385 will feature safety improvements, including wider shoulders on each side of the road where possible, improved road curves to meet current design standards, additional turning lanes to improve traffic flow, and new surfacing.

-TThis project is being completed with funding from Federal Highway Administration (FHWA), and the use of federal funds requires that certain standards be met.
-U.S. Highway 385 does not meet current design standards and requires redesign alongside general maintenance due to the age of the infrastructure.
+This project is being completed with funding from Federal Highway Administration (FHWA), and the use of federal funds requires that certain standards be met.
+Highway 385 does not meet current design standards and requires redesign alongside general maintenance due to the age of the infrastructure.

 Site distances for hills and curves: Portions of the roadway do not meet current design standards for curvature and will be redesigned to meet current design criteria.